 All of Latrobe Health plans cover everything from 365 days accommodation to in-hospital medical gap cover.
 Top Hospital covers all this without an excess or co-payment arrangement.
 Members cover is the same as Top Hospital but requires co-payments.
 Coverwise and Loyal Members cover include the same cover as Top Hospital but offer different types of excess.

-Family Care is for families with non-studying adult children under 25 years old and allows them to stay under the family health care plan.
+Family Care3 is for families with non-studying adult children under 25 years old and allows them to stay under the family health care plan.
 It also offers co-payment options.
-Finally, Healthy Start is a public hospital and extras package with limited private hospital cover, designed for young active singles.
+Finally, Healthy Start4 is a public hospital and extras package with limited private hospital cover, designed for young active singles.

 Latrobe Health offer two categories of extras cover.
 Extras cover refers to services you might want to pursue, not related to GP or hospital visits.
 For example, physio, dental, optometry and podiatry.
 The first category of extras cover is available with or without hospital cover, and the other can only be combined with hospital cover.